mumuteam-source/metacraft-code/README.md

 NFT-Store has deployed in [polygon](https://polygon.technology)  mumbai network. with  ERC20 Tokens to sell/buy, auction/bid, transfer ERC721 tokens,trade history

-# NFTStore -  Everything Can be turned into NFT
+# NFTStore

-NFTStore.Top is a world leading multi-ecosystem, cross-chain one-stop service and trading platform NFTStore has Multiple NFT Data source and Creation Tools. include Video/Music/Picture Creation Tool,URL/Webpage Creation Tool,Browser Plugins,etc
+NFTStore.work is an NFT creation infrastructure and crowdfunding platform.

+## Multi Data Source Support

+NFT creation infrastructure supports various data sources such as video, music, picture, etc

+## NFTStarter

+NFTStarter innovates the way people create NFT.
+It is a collaboration platform and solution for NFT crowdfunding.

+## NFT Trading System

+NFTStore has its own trading features that support transfer of NFT assets between accounts.

+## Innovative Creativity tools

+NFTStore has innovative creativity tools such as artificial intelligence to assist creators producing NFTs.

+## NFT Creation Tools

+NFTStore develops tools such as plugins for game engine, browser, websites and applications.

+## One Click Transfer of NFT Assets

+NFTStore connects with world leading trading platforms so that NFTs created on NFTStore can be delivered and traded on these platform instantly with one click.

-## Basic ERC721, ERC20 contracts and  frontend scripts
+## Basic ERC721, ERC20 ,ERC1155 contracts and  frontend test scripts

 What's included: